Zootopia+: Development

 On December 10, 2020, Walt Disney Animation Studios chief creative officer Jennifer Lee announced that a spin-off series titled Zootopia+ and based on the 2016 film Zootopia was in development at the studio for Disney+.
-Trent Correy and Josie Trinidad, who worked as an animator and head of story for the film, respectively, were set to direct the series.
+Trent Correy and Josie Trinidad, who worked as an animator and head of story on the film, respectively, were set to direct the series.
 The idea for the series was suggested by Correy during a pitch presentation in 2020, as one of three pitches for potential Disney+ series; he developed a pitch for a Zootopia series due to his interest in wanting to further explore the film's world and characters.
 Trinidad was originally set to direct only two episodes for the series, but her excitement to work on the project caused her to be ascended to co-director for the entire series alongside Correy.
 The series was produced remotely due to the COVID-19 pandemic, which complicated the production process according to producer Nathan Curtis.
 Correy's pitch featured 10 stories, but four of them had to be discarded due to receiving a 6-episode order.
 Lee executive-produced the series alongside Zootopia co-directors and Encanto directors Byron Howard and Jared Bush.

 Writing

 The series was written during the storyboard process, with story artists writing lines or developing the structure for the story of each episode.
 Each episode explores secondary characters from Zootopia during the film's events, with the series featuring a different genre per episode, an idea conceived by Correy.
 He was inspired by his work on the Disney+ short Once Upon a Snowman, which focused on Olaf's story during the events of Frozen (2013).
 The episodes were written in chronological order, with each episode coinciding in airing with the order of the scenes they are set around.
 The idea of having the series focus on secondary characters during the events of the film was conceived due to the filmmakers wanting to further explore the world and characters depicted in the film.
 One of episodes explores the life of mob boss Mr. Big from his childhood until his daughter's wedding in an homage to The Godfather Part II, while also exploring immigration issues.

 According to Trinidad, some of the shorts were already planned by Correy, while others were conceived during production.
 Other ideas were changed during production, such as the episode centering on Duke Weaselton, which was originally written as a heist film in the vein of Ocean's Eleven.
-The idea for the final episode centering on Flash and Priscilla on a restaurant was conceived by Correy, Trinidad, and story supervisor Michael Herrera.
+The idea for the final episode centering on Flash and Priscilla at a restaurant was conceived by Correy, Trinidad, and story supervisor Michael Herrera.
 Several ideas on how to portray the story were considered, including a nature documentary and a horror story, before conceiving an idea that centered on a new character learning to accept them, as the filmmakers felt Flash never "needed to change".